-Urban Scrawl will return to Franklinton on August 26 for the eleventh year of live local painting, singing, dancing, eating, and boozing.
+Presented by the Franklinton Arts District, Urban Scrawl will return to Franklinton on Saturday, August 25 and Sunday, August 26 for the 12th year of live local painting, singing, dancing, eating, and boozing.

 Many of these projects will be available to purchase at the Art for Franklinton fundraiser auction.
 The murals that don’t go up for sale are weather sealed and triumphantly displayed around the neighborhood.

-Local breweries and food trucks will be circling the not-so-starving-artists both days of the fest.
+Local breweries and food trucks will be circling the live artists both days of the fest.

-There will be plenty of parking around the site at 400 W. Rich St. and don’t worry about admission because you get in fo’ free!
+There will be plenty of parking around the site at 400 W. Rich St. and don’t worry about admission because admission is free!